Please print, complete and post the Junior ISA form below.

 A Fidelity Junior Self-Invested Personal Pension (Junior SIPP) is a tax-efficient way to start building a nest-egg for your child.

 The value of investments can go down as well as up so you may not get back what you invest.
 Eligibility to invest in a Junior SIPP depends on personal circumstances and all tax rules may change in the future.
-Withdrawals from a Junior SIPP will not be possible until the child reaches age 55.
+Withdrawals from a Junior SIPP will not normally be possible until the child reaches age 55.

 Tax rules and reliefs are likely to change between now and a child’s retirement and the eligibility to invest in a pension will depend on personal circumstances.
 The amount you might get back at 65 is only a projection, it's not guaranteed.
 Please remember, how your investments perform and the charges may affect the value of your investments and you may not get back the amount you invested.